umarov-safar/easy-session/README.md

 $session->get('key');
 ```

-4.1 Get default value if key does not exists in session
+4.1 Get default value if key does not exists
 ```php
 $default = $session->get('not_existing_key', 'default value');
 ```